On This Page:

 - To learn how to create and download an .mbz of your course, see Moodle (.mbz) Backup Files.

 Because Moodle (.mbz) backup files cannot be opened outside of Moodle, and do not include student submissions or grades, at the end of every semester, you should also download course content and capture student work and grades in file formats you can open on your own computer.
+It is important to remember that student information and grades are FERPA-protected data.
+Be sure to take security precautions with any course content that includes student information.

 - Download Instructor Files